-As a participant in a pension scheme executed by LifeSight and elipsLife, every year you will receive your Uniform Pension Overview (UPO) from LifeSight.
+As a participant in a pension scheme executed by LifeSight and elipsLife, you will receive your Uniform Pension Overview (UPO) from LifeSight every year.
+Below follows more information about what you can find on your UPO.

 Your pension scheme at LifeSight